 Combining Fade and Gradient with Color Palette

 The new color palette combined with our fade and gradient features lets you create even more styles for stunning diagrams.
 After adding a color select the “Fill” button to add gradients or fade colors.
 Below image shows numerous gradient styles available to you.

 Fade is perfect for creating a lighter shade of you preferred color.
 It is also ideally suited for diagrams like Venn diagrams where you usually have overlapping objects.
 Below image show fade at 100% and 40%.

 Combining color palette with fade and gradient you can create the exact style you want for your diagrams.
 What do you think of the new color palette?
 Have you ever tried the fade feature?
 We love to hear from you about our new features and how you plan to use them.
-Mail us at firstname.lastname@example.org or get in touch using our Facebook, Twitter, LinkedIn or Google+ pages.
+Contact us at support or get in touch using our Facebook, Twitter, LinkedIn pages.

 You’re a brilliant author.
 I really enjoyed this post of your and whatever information provided above regarding color palette seems to me very educative for visitors.
 To make a perfect color palette I’m looking forward to follow up here suggested instructions.